erebelo/aws-docker/mongodb/dockerfile/README.md

     `$ docker volume create mongo1_configdb`

+8. Get the **Environment Variables** provided by the filename **.env** in the /scripts folder and change the values of the following fields: _ADMIN_PWD_, _ROOT_PWD_, and _REGULAR_PWD_

-8. Create and start container:
+9. Create and start container:

     `$ docker run -d --name mongo1 -p 27017:27017 --restart always --network erebelo_cluster -v mongo1_data:/data/db -v mongo1_configdb:/data/configdb rebelodocker/spring-mongodb-demo:mongodb`

-9. Set the executable permission for the file **win-setup.sh** (creates replica set, database users, and collections) and run it in the directory where the script and the .env are:
+10. Set the executable permission for the file **win-setup.sh** (creates replica set, database users, and collections) and run it in the directory where the script and the .env are:

     NOTE: Use **win-setup.sh** for Windows and **linux-setup.sh** for Linux SO.